 3. When Friendship Kills (1996)

 ‘When Friendship Kills’ was released as part of NBC’s series of television movies titled ‘Moment of Truth’ across the 90s.
-All the movies released under the franchise had a theme of confronting a tragic, sombre, or disgusting truth.
-This could then lead to a moment of realisation, or truth, as it were.
+All the movies released under the franchise had a theme of confronting a tragic, somber, or disgusting truth.
+This could then lead to a moment of realization, or truth, as it were.

 Read More: Best Funny Family Movies of All Time